FULL-TIME J.D. PROGRAM

-In the fall, you will take four courses after an introductory week of Foundations of Justice.
+In the fall, you will take four courses after an introductory week of a Foundations course.
 This structure allows you to address more intellectually challenging problems and reduces the number of final exams.
 To assure feedback on progress, each course includes a graded midterm examination or evaluation.
 In the spring, you will take five courses.

 Our intensive legal research, analysis and writing program has been recognized as one of the top programs in the country.
 Lawyering Skills I and II, the first two classes of this acclaimed program, are an important part of the first-year curriculum, forming the basis of your future work.